MicrosoftDocs/power-automate-docs/articles/desktop-flows/install.md

 ### Install the gateway with PowerShell Cmdlets

+> [!NOTE]
+> Power Automate Desktop now offers direct connectivity to the cloud without the use of on-premises data gateways.
+You can find more information in [Manage machines](manage-machines.md).

 You will need the on-premises data gateway to trigger your desktop flows from a cloud flow.

 You can use [PowerShell Cmdlets](/powershell/gateway/overview?view=datagateway-ps) to install, configure, and manage your gateway.